-The westernmost island in the Aleutians, located between the Bering Sea and the north Pacific Ocean.
-During World War II, Attu was invaded by Japanese forces in June 1942 and was recaptured by the Americans in May 1943.
+The westernmost island in the Aleutians, located between the Bering Sea and the North Pacific Ocean.
+During World War II, Japanese forces invaded Attu in June 1942, and in May 1943, the Americans recaptured the island in a bloody battle.

 Attu (CVE-102) was laid down on 16 March 1944 at Vancouver, Wash., by the Kaiser Shipbuilding Co. under a Maritime Commission contract (MC hull 1139); launched on 27 May 1944; sponsored by Mrs. George W. Steele; and commissioned on 30 June 1944, Capt.
 H. F. MacComsey in command.